The Richard Scott Fee Foundation

 Friends of Richard and the Fee family established a scholarship in his memory at Greensboro College in 2011.
 Greensboro College was important and very influential in Richard’s life.
 Richard graduated from Greensboro in 2008 and loved the school the friends he made there and fell in love with the city.Media

 Richard's story has been featured in The New York Times, the TODAY Show, Dr. Oz, and more.
-Our goal is to use media to reach more families facing this addiction, and warn others about the crisis of the overprescription of psychiatric drugs.Virginia Beach family uses son’s addiction, death as a warning for others
+Our goal is to use media to reach more families facing this addiction, and warn others about the crisis of the overprescription of psychiatric drugs.Featured Story

 VIRGINIA BEACH, Va. — Richard Fee was destined to change the world, but after becoming addicted to a prescribed psychiatric drug, his life was cut short.